 Contact school: Your child's school can help provide support and they should have a process in place to stop the image spreading further.

-Report it: If you think the image has been shared with an adult contact CEOP - Child Exploitation and Online Protection – who are the police department for online child sexual exploitation.
+Report it: If you think the image has been shared with an adult, you need to contact CEOP - Child Exploitation and Online Protection – who are the police department for online child sexual exploitation.

 Contact the website or provider: Social media sites should remove the image if asked.
 If the image has been shared via mobile, the provider should be able to provide you with a new number.